Fieldnotes

 Relationship to the wider site

 Fieldnotes is where observation begins.
-Horizon Theory grows outward from those observations into a wider conceptual field.
-Speaking Charlotte’s Language develops the interpretive and practical strand.
+Fieldethics carries those observations into systems-change architecture.
+Horizon Theory grows outward into the wider conceptual field.
+Speaking Charlotte’s Language develops the interpretive and practical child-centred strand.
 The Lighter Side holds the companion texts and gentler materials that sit alongside the work.
+The new calibration route now asks how knowledge survives, distorts, hardens, or remains alive as it moves through contemporary systems.